 Oak Park Forest Park is a stunning natural site just outside Carlow town.
 It is a very popular destination for walking and educational visits.

 120 acres (49 ha) of the site are now operated by the Carlow Tourist Office as Oak Park Forest Park.
 The park is free to visit.
-It features 4 kilometres (2.5 mi) of nature trails.
-There are colour-coded circular walkways of varying lengths with excellent accessible surfaces and easy gradients.
+It features 4 kilometers (2.5 mi) of nature trails.
+There are color-coded circular walkways of varying lengths with excellent accessible surfaces and easy gradients.

-Oak Park forest Park is a mature, mixed species woodland with a predominance of beech, oak, scots pine, silver fir, larch and sycamore.
-Boasting a rich diversity of wildlife, the lakes and their surrounds provide a habitat for swans and ducks, while the islands shelter many wild and game birds.
-Extending over four kilometres the walks include Butlers Wood Loop (700 metres), the Lake Path (800 metres), Fox Covert Track (1,100 metres) and Sally Island Trail (1,700 metres).
+Oak Park Forest Park is a mature, mixed species woodland with a predominance of beech, oak, scots pine, silver fir, larch, and sycamore.
+Boasting a rich diversity of wildlife, the lakes and their surroundings provide habitat for swans and ducks, while the islands shelter many wild and game birds.
+Extending over four kilometres the walks include Butlers Wood Loop (700 metres), the Lake Path (800 metres), Fox Covert Track (1,100 metres), and Sally Island Trail (1,700 metres).

 11. VISUAL Centre for Contemporary Art

 VISUAL Centre for Contemporary Art & The George Bernard Shaw Theatre is the largest exhibition space for contemporary visual art in County Carlow.
 It covers an area of 3130 m².
-There are four main galleries, theatre, restaurant, bar, bookstore and workshop rooms.
-The centre is located in the heart of Carlow, next to Carlow College and opposite Carlow Cathedral.
-His rivals in the scale of presenting contemporary interdisciplinary art are Centres in New York, Berlin and Tokyo.
+There are four main galleries, a theatre, a restaurant, a bar, a bookstore, and workshop rooms.
+The center is located in the heart of Carlow, next to Carlow College and opposite Carlow Cathedral.
+His rivals in the scale of presenting contemporary interdisciplinary art are Centres in New York, Berlin, and Tokyo.

 George Bernard Shaw Theatre was named after an Irish playwright who has a strong connection with Carlow.
 The theater can seat 355 people.

-Below the Map of 11 Must visit places in County Carlow
+Below is the Map of 11 Must-visit places in County Carlow

-There are of course much more must visit places in Co.
-Carlow then on the list above.
-And I will show it in a futures posts.
+There are of course many more must-visit places in County Carlow than on the list above.
+And I will show it in future posts.